 Source: Waking Times

-This article (The Dying Prophecy of the Eagle and the Condor) was originally created and published by Waking Times and is published here under a Creative Commons license with attribution to DylanCharles and WakingTimes.com.
+This article (72 Bombs a Day – How the U.S. Spreads Democracy and Freedom) was originally created and published by Waking Times and is published here under a Creative Commons license with attribution to Isaac Davis and WakingTimes.com.
 It may be re-posted freely with proper attribution, author bio, and this copyright statement.

 Waking Times, is an online magazine founded by Dylan Charles and Anna Hunt.
 It seizes on the transformational power of information to trigger personal change and influence humanity’s evolution.